 Upon initial appointment to the Board of Directors other than at an annual meeting of stockholders, for the period from the appointment through the end of the director service year during which the appointment is made, each such initially appointed non-employee director receives a pro rata portion of both (i) an annual cash retainer payment of \$30,000 and (ii) an annual award of shares of restricted common stock having a value of \$60,000.
 Upon initial election to the Board of Directors at an annual meeting of stockholders, each such initially elected non-employee director receives an annual cash retainer payment of \$30,000 and an annual award of shares of restricted common stock having a value of \$120,000.
-At every annual meeting of stockholders at which a non-employee director is re-elected or remains a director, each such re-elected or remaining non-employee director receives an annual cash retainer payment of \$30,000 and an annual award of shares of restricted common stock having a value of \$5,000 and the chairman of the Board of Directors beginning with the 2005 annual meeting, the chairman of the Audit Committee receives an annual cash retainer payment of \$5,000.
+At every annual meeting of stockholders at which a non-employee director is re-elected or remains a director, each such re-elected or remaining non-employee director receives an annual cash retainer payment of \$30,000 and an annual award of shares of restricted common stock having a value of \$60,000.
+In addition, at every annual meeting of the Board of Directors beginning with the 2005 annual meeting, the chairman of the Audit Committee receives an annual cash retainer payment of \$5,000 and the chairman of the Compensation Committee and of the Governance and Nominating Committee receive an annual cash retainer payment of \$3,000.
 Unless the director's service is interrupted, shares of restricted common stock awarded to non-employee directors vest over three years in three equal annual installments.
-Any unvested shares of restricted common stock will vest in full if the non-employee director is not nominated for or elected to a new term or resigns at Quanta's convenience.
-If the non-employee director so the reasonable out-of-pocket expenses incurred in attending meetings of the Board of Directors or the common stock will be forfeited.
+Unless the director voluntarily resigns or is asked to resign, or is removed for cause prior to vesting, all unvested shares of restricted common stock will be forfeited.
 Directors are reimbursed for reasonable out-of-pocket expenses incurred in attending meetings of the Board of Directors or the committees thereof, and for other expenses reasonably incurred in their capacity as directors of Quanta.